The automotive aftermarket industry is going to be worth $855 billion by 2028—and that’s just in the United States.

 For example, a Chevrolet could be referred to as "Chevy," and the term "rear wheel drive" might be abbreviated in various ways, such as "rear drive" or "RWD."
 This made it difficult for suppliers, business partners, and shoppers to match parts to vehicles, which resulted in incorrect orders, returns, and dissatisfied customers.

-To combat these issues, the automotive industry introduced ACES for vehicle fitment data and PIES for automotive parts data.
+To combat these issues, the automotive industry introduced the Aftermarket Catalog Exchange Standard for vehicle fitment data and Product Information Exchange Standard for automotive parts data.

 These data standards were designed to: